Graduate Preparation Program

 GPP ensures that international Teaching Assistants have the language skills and support to succeed in the classroom, which will have an additional positive impact on undergraduate student success.
 Note: Students who successfully complete the Graduate Preparation Program will not be required to take the Versant English Placement Test.
 For more information on requirements for Teaching Assistant assignments, please contact your department.

-Requirement Informtaion
+Requirement Information

 You are required to attend the program if: